Genetic history of Pleistocene humans: Ancient Paleo-Siberians (c. 17-14 kya)

 Ancient Paleo-Siberians (APS) are represented by UKY, a male from the Ust-Kyakhta-3 site near Lake Baikal in southern Siberia, dated to c.
 14 kya.
 UKY is closely related to the c.
 10 kya Kolyma individual from the Duvanny Yar site in northeastern Siberia.
 Khaiyrgas-1, a juvenile female from Khaiyrgas cave in southwestern Yakutia (Dyuktai culture, c.
 16.9 kya) has been described as an early representative of the APS lineage.
 Ancient Paleo-Siberians, like Native Americans, descend from the admixed Ancient North Eurasian and East Asian populations that formed around the time of the Last Glacial Maximum and were likely widespread in Siberia during the Upper Paleolithic.
 Mao et al. (2021) suggest that an AR14K-related population could be the direct source for the East Asian component in APS.

 Mao et al. (2021) describe APS as deriving around 68% of their ancestry from a mixed Afontova Gora 3 (42%) and Devil's Gate (58%) related source, with the remaining 32% supplied by an additional Devil's Gate-related source.
 Alternatively, Yu et al. (2020) model APS as deriving around 73% of their ancestry from a mixed Onge (70%) and Ancient North Eurasian (30%) related source, with the remainder (27%) from a population ancestral to Devil's Gate.

 Altai Hunter-Gatherers, a later Siberian population who formed c.
 11-7.4 kya, show genetic affinity to APS, and can be modelled as c.
 53.7%-66.3% UKY, with the remainder from West Siberian Neolithic populations.
 APS-related ancestry also contributed to West Baikal Late Neolithic and Bronze Age populations, and later individuals from Yakutia (6 kya) and Krasnoyarsk (4.5 kya).
+Likewise, APS-related ancestry is detected in several ancient Chinese populations, including those from the Yellow River and West Liao River basins.

 Ancient Paleo-Siberians are the closest relatives to Native Americans outside of the Americas, and the earliest Native Americans carried APS-like ancestry.
 Khaiyrgas-1 shows genetic affinity to present-day Selkups, Uralic speaking peoples of northern Siberia.

 UKY lacked the derived allele for skin lightening, and was one of the earliest individuals carrying the EDAR-V370A allele.